khenbest/Poplar/readme.md

 ### The Server
 On the server you will utilize a node-mongodb setup with express sessions and a mongoose ORM.
 The server side code needs to be setup similar to your previous projects*.
-You will need to create a new free database at mlab for this assignment.
+You will need to create a new free database at gearhost for this assignment.

 *\* portions of this have already been done for you*